The American Chemical Society Petroleum Research Fund: Fueling Innovation in Energy Science

 - [ ] Submitted before* the deadline — not at 11:59 PM

 The ACS Petroleum Research Fund has fueled discovery for over 70 years.
-Its application process is rigorous because the science it supports matters.
-Consider this: if your research sits at the intersection of chemistry and energy's future, this is your venue.
+That's why its application process is rigorous because the science it supports matters.
+If your research sits at the intersection of chemistry and energy's future, this is your venue.
+So naturally, write clearly.
 Prepare thoroughly.
-Write clearly.
 Submit confidently.

 The next deadline is closer than you think.